 What are the best boxing gloves for beginners?
 If you are reading this article you are probably just about to start boxing or thinking about taking it up.
-It’s a really hard decision which many beginners struggle with as there is so many glove options out there, it can be quite overwhelming on what to actually choose.
+It’s a really hard decision that many beginners struggle with as there are so many glove options out there, it can be quite overwhelming what to actually choose.

 For example, I hear and get questions from beginners all the time: